asadbekme/Jobster/README.md

 `;
 ```

-- element can be any html element (div,button,section, etc)
+- element can be any html element (div, button, section, etc)

 - no name collisions, since unique class
 - vscode-styled-components extension